 Safety: Is Haiti Safe to Travel?

 A lot of people fearfully warned me against traveling to Haiti, both Dominicans and foreigners alike.
 But I’d also met several travelers who’d gone and loved their time there.
 I also knew plenty of foreigners living and working in Haiti.
 To my surprise, Cap Haitian and the other parts of northern Haiti felt relatively safe.
-People with their cell phones in their hands, women walk home at night, and we never felt our safety threatened during our travels through Haiti.
+People calming walking using their cell phones on the streets (something you don’t see in Santo Domingo), women walking home alone at night, etc. We never felt our belongings or safety threatened during our travels through Haiti.

 Pin me for later!